ROCm/instinct-docs/docs/data-science/hipDF.md

 large-scale data processing on AMD Instinct™ GPUs, allowing you to perform many data manipulation operations at breakneck speeds.
-Built on the familiar [Apache Arrow](https://arrow.apache.org/) memory format and using APIs similar to the well known Python [Pandas library](https://pandas.pydata.org/), hipDF allows you to not only build accelerated data processing workloads, but accelerate your existing Pandas applications with minimal effort.
+Built on the familiar [Apache Arrow](https://arrow.apache.org/) memory format and using APIs similar to the well known Python [Pandas library](https://pandas.pydata.org/), hipDF allows you to not only build accelerated data processing workloads, but also accelerate your existing Pandas applications with minimal effort.

 By adopting the well-known cuDF API on AMD hardware, hipDF ensures compatibility and ease of use across various